 At the end of the day, customers aren’t buying a product or service.
 They are buying the outcomes a solution promises.
 Therefore it’s crucial to know all the hidden stakeholders, including the Coach, Anti-Sponsor and other buying influences who need to sign off on a project, so a seller can tailor their message to meet each influence’s specific needs.

 The strategic opportunity management insights in this article are a glimpse of the expert training that Miller Heiman Group offers to help sales teams win more deals.
-Learn more about Miller Heiman Group’s Strategic Selling with Perspective for managing complex opportunities.
+Learn more about Miller Heiman Group’s Strategic Selling with Perspective for managing complex opportunities and developing a comprehensive sales strategy.

 Contact us to learn more about how Miller Heiman Group can help your organization.